 Who's In and Who's Out

 Breaking Bad creator Vince Gilligan is directing the series, with Saul Goodman character creator Peter Gould working as the co-showrunner and several members of the writing team returning for the spinoff.
-As for the cast, Bob Odenkirk will star as Saul, and Jonathan Banks is reprising his role as Mike, Michael McKean will play Chuck McGill, Rhea Seehorn is Kim Wexler, Patrick Fabian will play Howard Hamlin, and Michael Mando will play Nacho Varga.
+As for the cast, Bob Odenkirk will star as Saul, with the following series regulars: Jonathan Banks is reprising his role as Mike, Michael McKean will play Chuck McGill, Rhea Seehorn is Kim Wexler, Patrick Fabian will play Howard Hamlin, and Michael Mando will play Nacho Varga.